Presto Concepts

 Presto executes SQL statements and turns these statements into queries that are executed across a distributed cluster of coordinator and workers.

 Presto executes ANSI-compatible SQL statements.
-When the Presto documentation refers to a statement, it is referring to statements as defined in the ANSI SQL standard which consists of clauses, expressions, and predicates.
+When the Presto documentation refers to a statement, it is referring to statements as defined in the ANSI SQL standard which consist of clauses, expressions, and predicates.

 Some readers might be curious why this section lists separate concepts for statements and queries.
 This is necessary because, in Presto, statements simply refer to the textual representation of a SQL statement.
 When a statement is executed, Presto creates a query along with a query plan that is then distributed across a series of Presto workers.